jmfieldman/TheseusAndTheMinotaur/design/11-implementation-plan.md

   - Flat checkerboard floor (no paving detail)
   - Wall silhouettes (no mortar/block detail)
   - Omit decorations, lanterns
-  - Completion indicator (checkmark/star overlay)
-- Update `src/scene/overworld_scene.c` — Render LOD meshes at each node position
+  - Diorama platform silhouette
+- Update `src/scene/overworld_scene.c` — Include LOD meshes in the overworld backdrop render pass.
+Node state indicators (completion flags, star overlays) are rendered as live overlay elements, not baked into the backdrop.

-**Verification:** Overworld shows recognizable mini-dioramas at each node.
-Completed levels have visual indicators.
+**Verification:** Overworld backdrop shows recognizable mini-dioramas at each node.
+Completed levels have live overlay visual indicators.

 ---

-## Step 12 — Zoom Transitions
+## Step 13 — Zoom Transitions

 Seamless zoom between overworld and puzzle views.
+During transitions, the backdrop system is **bypassed** and all geometry renders live so that camera interpolation and LOD crossfade work seamlessly.

 **Files:**

 - `src/scene/zoom_transition.h / .c` — Transition state pushed between overworld and puzzle:
+  - On start: flag backdrop system as bypassed, switch to live rendering of all geometry (both overworld terrain + LOD meshes and the incoming/outgoing puzzle mesh)
   - Zoom camera from overworld view → close-up on selected node
   - Crossfade LOD mesh → full-detail diorama mesh
   - Reverse on exit (puzzle → overworld)
   - Duration ~0.8–1.2 seconds
+  - On completion: re-render backdrop at final camera position, resume steady-state backdrop compositing
+  - Auto-progression (puzzle → puzzle): zoom out to mid-level, pan across overworld, zoom into next node — all live rendering during the move
 - Update `src/render/camera.c` — Smooth camera interpolation support

 **Verification:** Entering/exiting a level has smooth zoom animation with LOD crossfade.
 No pop-in or jarring cuts.
+Transition from live rendering back to backdrop compositing is seamless (no visible frame where the switch happens).

 ---

-## Step 13 — Audio System
+## Step 14 — Audio System

 Sound effects, music, and ambient audio.